nkpro2000sr/man-manjaro/WithWin.md

 4_ Enter username and password
 5_ press INSTALL
-6_ shutdown, unplug USB Flash Disk, and start.
+6_ After installation completed shutdown, unplug USB Flash Disk, and start.

 ## Step 5
 * If grub shows both MANJARO and Windows, then Installation done successfully :) (see [this](/man-manjaro) for ease setup)
 * If grub shows only MANJARO, then we have to update grub :|
 > Boot Manjaro, goto terminal, enter `sudo update-grub`.
 Now grub will show both MANJARO and Windows.
 * If grub stuck or grub rescue appears.
-It is due to no grub failure :(
+It is due to no proper grub config available :(
 > 1_ This time we need the Bootable USB Flash Disk we used for installation.
 > 2_ Shutdown, Plugin USB Flash Disk, start.
 > 3_ Execute this commands in live boot.